-In April 2014, thanks to a generous donation of US $44,000 from Swedish investment company Dieden Invest, Hand in Hand embarked on a two-year mission to transform the community of Kithimani, Machakos, by deploying our job creation model on a village-wide scale.
-Visit this space to keep up with all the latest progress, updated every six months.
+In April 2014, thanks to a generous US $49,000 donation from Swedish investment company Dieden Invest, Hand in Hand embarked on a two-year mission to transform the community of Kithimani, Machakos, by deploying our job creation model on a village-wide scale.
+This page tracked its progress.

 Kithimani is in Machakos, an inland county with beautiful hilly scenery well suited to hiking safaris.
 The county is home to the Ol Donyo Sabuk National Park, with spectacular views, wildlife and some 45 species of birds.

-We’re providing business and skills training to 450 Kithimani villagers
+To provide business and skills training to 400 Kithimani villagers

 Business owners employ their neighbours.
-An estimated 400 jobs will result from the program in the area
+An estimated 350 jobs were to result from the programme

-Every business we help create in Kithimani benefits an average of five family members – young, old and everywhere in between.
-That’s 1,500 children and adults out of poverty
+Every business we helped create in Kithimani benefited an average of five family members – young, old and everywhere in between.
+We planned to lift 1,250 children and adults out of poverty

 Most houses in Kithimani are built of mud and corrugated iron sheets.
 The surrounding area is generally dry and rugged.
-The rains have not come this season and maize, beans and pea crops have dried up.
-This has forced many of the people of Kithimani to rely on government relief.
+The rains did not come in 2014 and maize, beans and pea crops dried up.
+This forced many of the people of Kithimani to rely on government relief.

-Nothing like Hand in Hand Eastern Africa’s Village Program has ever been tried in Kithimani before, but that’s precisely why local leaders – county officials, church ministers and the like – have welcomed us into their community.
-It is their co-operation that will enable us to work effectively.
+Nothing like Hand in Hand Eastern Africa’s Village Programme had ever been tried in Kithimani before, but that’s precisely why local leaders – county officials, church ministers and the like – welcomed us into their community.
+It was their co-operation that enabled us to work effectively.

-Two years after Hand in Hand arrived in Kithimani with a pledge to help hundreds of micro-entrepreneurs work their own way out of poverty, the program has concluded.
-Kelvin Mulwa, the Business Relationship Officer tasked with training 450 villagers, reflects on the project.
+Two years after Hand in Hand arrived in Kithimani with a pledge to help hundreds of micro-entrepreneurs work their own way out of poverty, the programme has concluded.
+Kelvin Mulwa, the Business Relationship Officer tasked with training 400 villagers, reflects on the project.